 The Tributary CDD is registered as Three Rivers CDD and is administered by Wrathell, Hunt & Associates, LLC.
 Their toll-free number is 877.276.0889 and website is www.whhassociates.com.
 Contact Craig Wrathell, CDD Manager, at email@example.com.

 For information on the HOA, please contact Castle Group, the community association management team.
-Alicia “Ally” Spell is the Community Association Manager for Tributary.
-She can be reached at 904.613.0069 or by email at firstname.lastname@example.org.
+Michael Molineaux is the Property Manager for Tributary.
+He can be reached at 904.468.8045 or by email at firstname.lastname@example.org.

 An HOA, or Homeowners Association, is accountable for enforcing the deed restrictions and overall neighborhood conditions and regulations.
 A monthly, quarterly or yearly HOA fee, per homeowner, is used to enforce architectural review guidelines, and can be used for specific committees or social clubs (i.e. gardening, happy hour, yoga, etc.) within the neighborhood and is paid separately from your mortgage or property taxes.